msuhail1997/Steering-Control-using-Imitation-Learning/Final Code/NON DL- Support Vector Regression/README.md

-Deep Learning Baseline for Domain Adaptation:
+Non Deep Learning Baseline for Domain Adaptation:
 1) Download the Track2(Jungle) dataset from the link provided in data README.md.
 2) Add the path of the folder that contains both IMG Folder and log file in the 'data_dir' part of the parser.
 3) Run train.py  using the command line "-$python3 train.py" in terminal to train the model.